iDynamics: A Configurable Emulation Framework for Evaluating Microservice Scheduling Policies under Controllable Cloud-Edge Dynamics: Networking Dynamics Manager

-\textbf{Emulation for Customized Bandwidths:} Shaping customized available bandwidths between different cloud-edge node pairs is also crucial for creating dynamic networking conditions, thereby enhancing the generalizability of evaluated scheduling policies.
-Prior research—such as the work presented in \cite{Kollaps_EuroSys20} and \cite{THUNDERSTORM_SRDS19}—has demonstrated the feasibility of emulating dynamic network conditions, including bandwidth variations, using decentralized emulation techniques.
-However, these approaches typically apply a global or node-level configuration that does not allow fine-grained, per-destination control.

-In contrast, our proposed emulation scheme leverages the classful \texttt{qdisc} with unique traffic classes and utilizes the \texttt{u32} filter to match different IP destinations.
-As illustrated in Figure \ref{fig:qdisc_bandwidth}, this approach enables the emulation of distinct bandwidth settings for different destination nodes, even when originating from the same source cluster node.
-This fine-grained control is essential for accurately emulating heterogeneous network conditions in cloud-edge environments.
+Shaping customized available bandwidths between different cloud--edge node pairs is also crucial for creating dynamic networking conditions, thereby enhancing the generalizability of evaluated scheduling policies.
+Prior research---such as the work presented in \cite{Kollaps_EuroSys20} and \cite{THUNDERSTORM_SRDS19}---has demonstrated the feasibility of emulating dynamic network conditions, including bandwidth variations, using decentralized emulation techniques.
+However, these approaches typically use a global or node-level configuration that does not support fine-grained per-destination control.
+In contrast, our proposed approach leverages traffic control primitives, including unique traffic classes and the u32 filter, to match different IP destinations.
+As illustrated in Figure~\ref{fig:qdisc_bandwidth}, this approach enables the emulation of distinct bandwidth settings for different destination nodes, even when originating from the same source cluster node.
+This fine-grained control is essential for accurately emulating heterogeneous network conditions in cloud--edge environments.